phetsims/qa/documentation/accessibility-bugs.md

 * JAWS doesn't support press and hold with keys for drag and drop.
 You have to repeatedly press a key to move things little by little.
 See https://github.com/phetsims/a11y-research/issues/9.
+* Pressing Enter or Spacebar when the virtual cursor is on a non-interactive element (like a paragraph) makes the cursor go back to the beginning of the page.

 #### 1.2.1: Firefox Bugs